mbari-org/auv-python/WORKFLOW.md

         processing.
 Metadata is drawn from information in the .log file and associated .cfg files for the vehicle and instruments.
         The output files are stored in the `missionnetcdfs/` directory which is parallel to the original data stored in missionlogs/.
+The file names align with the type of instrument that generated the data.

     calibrate.py
         Apply calibration coefficients to the raw data.
 The calibrated data